Sydney’s Backyard Ultra

 On the reality of exercise and T1D:

 For people who don't manage T1D: a continuous glucose monitor (CGM) tracks my blood glucose in real time; an insulin pump delivers me a continuous flow of insulin through cannulas attached to my abdomen.
-When either fails the real-time data you depend on disappears, and the margin for error during extreme exercise shrinks fast.
-Blood glucose that rises too high or too low doesn't just affect performance; if it happens in the wrong place, at the wrong time, without a plan, it can be a medical emergency.

 But there is an upside.

-That's my Fitter for Having It approach to life.
 Not toxic positivity.
 Not pretending it's easy.
-But an honest reckoning that 40 years of T1D management has actually built strengths that make difficult days bearable, and brutal breaking points glorious to overcome.
+But an honest reckoning that 40 years of T1D management has actually built strengths that make difficult days bearable, and brutal breaking points glorious.

-I know it’s possible for others too, I’ve met and spoken to Park Run novices, Half Marathon runners, and World Champion basketballers with T1D that all feel the same.
+I know it’s possible for others too, I’ve met and spoken to Park Run novices, Half Marathon runners, and World Champion basket-ballers all with T1D that feel the same.

 My Fitter for Having It approach to T1D:

-My story is about 'owning' T1D and triumphing at the challenge of fitting it around everything I want to do.
-It's about the unexpected ways people managing a complex condition for decades build capabilities that some people never have to develop.
-The tech and brain failures I experienced can happen anytime, anywhere: and they do.
+My story is about 'owning' T1D and triumphing by fitting it around everything I want to do.
+It's about sharing the unexpected ways managing a complex condition day-after-day builds capabilities some people never have to develop.

+The tech and brain failures I experienced during my longest run ever can happen anytime, anywhere: and they do.
 There’s no time to feel down on luck.
 Just get on and solve it.

 The Ugly: Regret